 What is Glamping?

-Glamorous camping or glamping in short is basically camping with the luxury of fine linen, real comfortable beds, a closet, electricity and a mini bar.
+Glamorous camping or glamping, in short, is basically camping with the luxury of fine linen, really comfortable beds, a closet, electricity, and a mini bar.
 It’s camping without having to worry about intruders… Why?
 The area is secured by 3 graveyard security guards to make sure everyone is safe.
 Forget about smelly sleeping bags and insect-infested ground.
-Glamping is here to let you experience the nature and sleep in the wilds in the most comfortable way.
+Glamping is here to let you experience nature and sleep in the wilds in the most comfortable way.